-Oil spill risk assessments for various OCS leases and results of the 1969 Santa Barbara oil spill also indicate that oil spills could affect the Santa Barbara coastline between Point Conception.
-Carpinteria and the northern Channel Islands.
-In the event of a major oil spill, the severity of biological impacts would depend upon the amount and type of cil, concentrations of oil reaching the biota, physiography of the spill area, weather conditions at the time of the spill, biota of the impacted habitats, time of year, prior exposure of the biota to other pollutants, time of year, prior exposure of the biota to other pollutants, and use of treatment agents for spill cleanup.
-The following information describes potential effects of oil spills on marine communities along the Santa Barbara County coastline.
+Oil spill risk assessments for various OCS lease and results of the 1969 Santa Barbara oil spill also indicate that oil spills could affect the Santa Barbara coastline between Point Conception, Carpinteria and the northern Channel Islands.
+In the event of a major oil spill, the severity of biological impacts would depend upon the amount and type of oil, concentrations of oil reaching the biota, physiography of the spill area, weather conditions at the time of the spill, biota of the impacted habitats, time of year, prior exposure of the biota to other pollutants, to-contamination of the impacted biota by other pollutants, and use of treatment agents for spill cleanup.
+The following information describes potential affects of oil spills on marine communities along the Santa Barbara County coastline.

 Fish: Nearshore fish that may be impacted during a spill include a variety of species such as flatfish, surfperch, and rockfish.
 Nearshore species associated with rocky and/or kelp bed habitats generally have more restricted food and habitat requirements and, therefore, may be impacted to a greater degree than species occurring farther offshore.
-The tidewater goby, a candidate species for threatened status, would be vulnerable to a spill that reaches the coastal lagoon near Gaviota.
+The tidewater goby, a candidate species for threatened status, would be uninerable to a spill that reaches the coastal lagoon near Gaviota.
 The magnitude of these impacts would be directly related to the volume of oil spilled and the magnitude of shoreline contamination that actually occurs.
-Significant, measurable impacts are expected for nearshore fishes in the event that a spill greater than 10,000 bbls moves ashore in the vicinity of Gaviota.
+Significant, measurable impacts are expected for nearshore fishes in the event that a spill greater than 10,000 bbls moves ashore in the vicinity of Caviota.